Form Scripts

 A Form can have:

-3. Fields – each form field is specified on a separate line.
-It can either be the name of an existing Field of the owning record, or given its own unique name, in which case its value will be available as a variable of that name when used in the Action Script that operates on the form results (usually stored with the Form Script in a Step or HomePage Item).
+- Fields - each form field is specified on a separate line.
+It can either be the name of an existing Field of the owning record, or given its own unique name, in which case its value will be available as a variable of that name when used in the Action Script that operates on the form results (usually stored with the Form Script in a Step or User Action).

 Form Script Syntax